What religious education is and is not!

 Religious Education (RE) is not a National Curriculum subject but must be provided for all registered pupils in state-funded schools in England, including those in the sixth form, unless withdrawn by their parents.
 It is a necessary part of a broad and balanced curriculum.
 As RE is not nationally determined, a locally agreed syllabus of RE is prepared by a local Standing Advisory Council on Religious Education (SACRE) and adopted by a local authority.
-As a Hertfordshire school, it is the Hertfordshire Agreed Syllabus of Religious Education 2017-2022 which we have used as the basis for our planning and delivery of RE.
-You can buy a digital download of the Agreed Syllabus for £5 from Herts for Learning by following the link below (or ask us in school about a hard copy to view).
+As a Hertfordshire school, it is the Hertfordshire Agreed Syllabus of Religious Education which we have used as the basis for our planning and delivery of RE.
+You can download the Agreed Syllabus by using the button below.
 You can also find out more about about the work of the SACRE by following the last link.

 What we study in RE

 Pupils and their families can expect a high-quality RE curriculum that is rich and varied, enabling learners to acquire a thorough knowledge and understanding of a range of faiths and world views.

 The principal religious traditions taught are, in accordance with guidance from the DfE, Christianity, Buddhism, Hinduism, Islam, Judaism, and Sikhism.
 Humanism and Atheism are world views which are also appropriate to include as part of the RE curriculum.
 Where we have pupils who are members of other world faiths (e.g. Baha’i or Jain) then, in line with our inclusion policy and valuing of the individual, we will include aspects of that religion in RE.

 We seek to provide all pupils with opportunities: